omerkara/omer-kara-personal/content/collection/_index.md

     text_contents_label: "On this page"

 ## Layout.
-layout: list-sidebar ## Options: list, list-sidebar, list-grid.
+layout: list-sidebar ## Options: list, list-sidebar.
 ---

-** No content below YAML for the collection _index.
+** No content below YAML for the `collection` _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside /collection/.
 You may still override any of these by changing them in a page's front matter.**